 - Password reset services

-Let’s focus on hybrid projects containing both API and Admin interfaces (using full-stack frameworks like Laravel-admin
+Let’s focus on hybrid projects containing both API and Admin interfaces (using full-stack frameworks like Laravel-admin or Dcat Admin).

 Since Laravel 5.5 introduced package auto-discovery, we can optimize service providers by: